'Navratri' means 'nine divine nights’ dedicated to three deities; Durga, LakshmiLakshmi

 Out of these, the Sharada Navaratri and the Vasanta Navaratri are celebrated with fervor and enthusiasm.
 Another three are secret where prayers are offered to the divine goddess secretly by Yogis and Tantrics fulfill their desires.

 Navratri is famous almost throughout India.
 Though in each state, people worship Goddess Durga in various forms under different names by different people.
 However, one basic aim of this celebration is to propitiate the Goddess in her aspect as Power and to bestow upon her devotees with wealth, auspiciousness, prosperity, knowledge, and all other potent powers.

-In some communities, people undergo rigorous fasts during this season that lasts for the nine days of Navratri.
-The festival culminates in Mahanavami.
 With the time, the festival is commercialized, and the festival has moved on to be a social festival rather than merely a religious one.
 However, nothing dampens the spirit of the devout followers of Goddess Durga, as they sing devotional songs and indulge in the celebrations of Navratri, year by year.

 Click here to read Navratri Aarti

 Click here to read Navratri Stuti, Strotras or Suktam